-For a more detailed overview of how microservices work, please read our guides “What Are Microservices?”
+Before we get into that, if you’d like a more detailed overview of how microservices work, please read our guide “What Are Microservices?”

-Instead of carrying out a specific function on behalf of a larger application, – web services provide a standardized, web-based interface that makes the services of an application available to other applications on the internet.
+Instead of carrying out a specific function on behalf of a larger application, web services provide a standardized, web-based interface that makes the services available to other applications on the internet.

-W3.org nicely sums up the role of web services:
+W3.org sums up the role of web services like this:

 A web service is a software system designed to support interoperable machine-to-machine interaction over a network.
 It has an interface described in a machine-processable format (specifically WSDL).
 Other systems interact with the web service in a manner prescribed by its description using SOAP messages, typically conveyed using HTTP with an XML serialization in conjunction with other web-related standards.

-Since web services allow diverse apps to connect and interact with each other, they are more like the glue that developers use to connect individual apps and build a web services application architecture.
-In fact, web services are APIs – or rather, one of the many representations of APIs.
+Since web services allow various apps to connect and interact with each other, they are more like the glue that developers use to connect individual apps and build a web services application architecture.
+Web services are often equated with APIs as if the two are one and the same.
+A better way to look at it is that web services are one of the many representations of APIs.
 Artjoker Blog explains this distinction:

-Another way of seeing web services is to view them as an “HTTP wrapper” around an API.
-This HTTP wrapper presents different services – that belong to a specific application – through a web interface, so other applications or microservices can interact with those services, even when the connecting systems are written in different programming languages and running on different OS platforms.
+Another way of understanding web services is to view them as an “HTTP wrapper” around an API.
+This wrapper lets applications present their services through a web interface so other applications or microservices can interact with those services.
+Web services are popular because they allow this exchange of services and data, even when the connecting systems are written in different programming languages or running on different platforms.

-There are some however understandable obstacles you’ll need to keep in mind when using web services:
+However, there are some conditions you’ll need to keep in mind when using web services:

-Here’s a quick overview of how a SOAP-based web service works to establish integrations between a third-party client and the application it offers services for:
+Here’s a quick overview of how a SOAP-based web service works to establish integrations between the application it offers services for and a third-party client:

-Let’s look at the similarities and differences of microservices and web services from several different angles:
+Let’s look at the similarities and differences between microservices and web services from several different angles:

-With both microservices and web services application architectures, developers can easily add, remove, and upgrade the microservices and applications that form a larger application architecture.
+With architectures built on both microservices and web services, developers can easily add, remove, and upgrade the microservices and applications that form a larger application architecture.
 This modularity results in a more flexible, agile architecture because upgrades are faster, cheaper, and easier to achieve without disrupting the entire application.

 With microservices, the APIs that connect them offer greater flexibility because they support both HTTP and HTTPS, and they can establish connections between dissimilar message formats and protocols.

-Conversely, web services do not support HTTPS and the connected components must share the same message format and protocol.
-That being said, an iPaaS like DreamFactory can easily overcome the message format and protocol requirements of a web service connection.
+Conversely, web services do not support HTTPS, and the connected components must share the same message format and protocol.
+That being said, an iPaaS like DreamFactory can easily overcome the message format and protocol requirements to ensure a successful exchange over web service connections.

 In microservices and web services architectures, the failure of one microservice or application is less likely to result in a cascade failure that affects the rest of the ecosystem.
-In both cases, developers can implement a circuit breaker design pattern to detect service failures and prevent them from disrupting other microservices or applications connected to the system.
+With both architectures, developers can implement a circuit breaker design pattern to detect service failures and prevent them from disrupting other microservices or applications connected to the system.

 Developers can create both microservices or web services architecture by connecting applications running on any platform written in virtually any programming language.
-This gives developers the freedom to choose the most suitable languages and platforms for the different microservices, apps, and web apps that comprise an architecture.
+This allows developers to choose the most suitable languages and platforms for the different microservices, apps, and web apps that comprise an architecture.
 It’s also easy for them to establish premises-to-premises, premises-to-cloud, and cloud-to-cloud integrations.

-Microservices and web apps both allow for smaller, more focused, and easier-to-manage development teams.
-Managers can assign ownership of each web service or microservice to a small development team, allowing teams to work more independently and granularly on perfecting a single aspect of the application – without the fear of coding conflicts with other systems.
+Microservices and web apps allow for smaller, more focused, and easier-to-manage development teams.
+Managers can assign ownership of each web service or microservice to a small development team.
+This allows teams to work independently and with granularity, perfecting a single aspect of the application without the fear of coding conflicts with other systems.

-A difference to note is that web services development teams must stay on the same page regarding the common messaging formats and protocols shared across the web service integration.
+However, it should be noted that web services development teams must stay on the same page concerning the common messaging formats and protocols shared across web service integrations.